-The sale and financing of commercial real estate can be a complex process and title insurance plays an important role in the transaction.
-While commercial transactions are similar to residential transactions because they involve the transfer of property from one party to another, commercial transactions generally involve a larger financial investment, complex ownership entities and use, and more extensive research to ensure the insured interests are conveyed properly and free and clear from any encumbrances.
+The sale of commercial real estate can be a complex process.
+Still, title insurance plays an important role in the transaction.
+While commercial transactions are similar to residential transactions, commercial transactions generally involve a larger financial investment.
+Complex ownership structures, use, and deeper research are needed to ensure the interests are conveyed properly.
+Below, we outline the basics of title insurance for commercial transactions.

-Title insurance is structured to protect both commercial property buyers and their mortgage lenders; however, the respective base policies each have different terms and coverage.
+Title insurance is set up to protect both commercial property buyers and their mortgage lenders.
+However, the respective base policies each have different terms and coverage.

-The lender typically requires the buyer to purchase title insurance to protect the loan collateral.
-This loan policy (often called a lender’s policy) is required by essentially all lending institutions as a way to ensure the validity, enforceability, and priority of their security interest in the property.
+The lender requires the buyer to purchase title insurance to protect the loan collateral.
+This loan policy (often called a lender’s policy).
+It is required by all lending firms as a way to ensure their security interest in the property.

-Commercial real estate buyers also have the option to purchase an owner’s policy of title insurance, which provides insurance directly to the insured owner listed in the policy, and describes the type of real property interest owned.
+Additionally, commercial real estate buyers also have the option to buy an owner’s policy of title insurance.
+This provides insurance directly to the insured owner listed in the policy.

-Commercial lenders and buyers often seek additional coverages under an array of title policy endorsements that might be available under appropriate circumstances.
-Title insurance generally protects the policyholder from events or issues that occurred prior to the date of the policy, and generally fall into four major categories: liens, basic risks, encumbrances, and escrow and closing, as described to the right:
+Commercial lenders and buyers often seek additional coverages under different title policy endorsements that might be available under appropriate circumstances.
+Title insurance for commercial transactions protects the policyholders from events or issues that occurred prior to the date of the policy.
+These fall into four major categories: liens, basic risks, encumbrances, and escrow and closing.

-Typically relate to the priority of the lender’s mortgage or the buyer’s deed in relation to other liens attached to the property, such as other mortgages, state or federal tax liens, or court judgments resulting from unpaid loans or unpaid contractor bills.
+The priority of the lender’s mortgage or the buyer’s deed in relation to other liens attached to the property, are counted as liens.
+Mortgages, state or federal tax liens, or court judgments resulting from unpaid loans or unpaid contractor bills.
 In the commercial setting, such unpaid items can be large and costly in the absence of insurance.

-Fraud, forgery, lack of authority, recorded notices of zoning violations or building permit violations, and improper legal description of the property.
-Defects of this kind can be difficult to uncover during the title search and examination process because of incomplete records, improper filing and/or forgery of the relevant documents.
-In commercial transactions, the parties transferring interests upon which policyholders rely are often entities with complex ownership structures; a legal defect in the transfer of those interests could impact the validity and/or priority of the mortgage or the actual ownership of the property.
+Next, fraud, forgery, zoning or building permit violations, and incorrect legal descriptions are a few of the basic risks out there.
+Defects of this kind can be difficult to uncover during the title search and examination.
+Records may be incomplete or not filed correctly.
+In commercial transactions, the parties transferring interests upon which policyholders rely are groups with complex ownership structures.
+A legal defect in the transfer of those interests could impact the priority of the mortgage.
+In fact, it could also affect the actual ownership of the property!

-Defects in insured title otherwise not excepted in the policy, such as missing interests, easements or other recorded rights.
-An easement may not affect an owner’s right to own or sell their property; however, it may limit their use of the property which may result in a diminution of the value of their real property.
+Next in line are encumbrances.
+Encumbrances are defects on the insured title otherwise not excepted in the policy.
+Missing interests, easements or other recorded rights are classified as an encumbrance.
+An easement may not affect an owner’s right to own or sell their property.
+Still, it may limit their use of the property, may affect the property’s value.
 This is particularly important in the commercial setting.

-Problems due to improper execution of closing documents and improper recordings.
+Lastly, escrow and closing refers to problems due to poor execution of closing documents and improper recordings.
 In commercial closings, there are often numerous documents to be executed by multiple parties and recorded properly.
-If the closing of the mortgage or sale transaction was incomplete or flawed, that could impact the validity and/or priority of the mortgage or the actual ownership of the property.
+If the closing of the mortgage or sale transaction was incomplete, it could impact the validity and/or priority of the mortgage or the actual ownership of the property.

-If the commercial transaction involves the sale of personal property, a Uniform Commercial Code (UCC) Insurance Policy insures the attachment, perfection, and priority of security interests in personal property and provides additional protection for the buyer and lender.
+Additionally, if the commercial transaction involves personal property, a Uniform Commercial Code (UCC) Insurance Policy insures additional protection for the buyer and lender.